SairajLoke/Lift_emulation_SLC/README.md

 -   Floor request handling

 - I also provide an option to create space optimized state-transition table..that removes repeated entries of same stae but in different BDDs

+# Future Directions

+1. Doing more stress testing on the latency aspect
+2. Thread safe queues/list to be used.
+3. Provide parallel process support (using multiprocessing.Dequeue()/ Queue()) ...wont give signi benefit i believe as the viz cide is light? and has 3 fns running...also no visible performance loss in current threadeding env